savoirfairelinux/jami-plugins-store-requests/README.md

 4. Wait until it respond successfully to the verification.
 5. An administrator will upload your plugin.

+## Make a decision to upload a plugin(Admin)

+To accept or not to upload a plugin, please follow the steps below.

+1. Check that the plugin is corretly sign and have the good access to the plugin during the verification process
+2. Verify the plugin manually and check for any security issues
+> Note: Jami is not responsible for the plugin download by user.
+3. Add a comment with the command '/accept' or '/decline' for the decision made

 ## More Information

 For more information about the Plugins Store, please visit the [Plugins Store documentation](https://git.jami.net/savoirfairelinux/jami-docs/-/blob/master/developer/jami-plugins-certificate.md).